devluxor/buzzle/README.md

 | George   | 123      |
 | Ringo    | 123      |

-Each of these users have created boards, posted messages on them, sent or being sent private messages, etc.
+These sample users have created boards, posted messages on them, sent or being sent private messages, etc.
 I invite the reader to create a new user account and interact with them, or to log in with any of these accounts and see the possibilities.

-## How to use the application
+## Configuration